Yes, they do. Although movies and other media often show cats drinking a bowl of milk, it’s not good for most felines.

 Water, however, is as vital to a cat’s survival as it is to that of humans.
 60-70% of their body weight is water.
 Despite being good for them, many cats don’t like drinking water, especially if it’s still or standing water.
 This dislike for water can lead to a dehydrated cat, so it’s important to monitor your cat’s water intake.

-Why Proper Hydration is Important for Cats
+Why is Proper Hydration Important for Cats?

 All cats are different and have their own preferences, though.
 As a result, you may need to try a few different methods of providing water to find something your kitty likes.